Armanoide/ApiNetWork/README.md

 ## Response
-for each request, the response will return a ApiNetworkResponse class.
+For each request, the response will return a ApiNetworkResponse class.

 ### Result Request

-use this method to get your result of request
+Use this method to get your result of request

      getResponseString()
      getResponseData()